Ley789/SimpleRayTracer/Thesis/pre.md

        \right)
 $$

+where the indices stands for the scaling in the corresponding axis.

-inverted Scale error fix program code
+inverted Scale error fix program code see own written proof

 ### Rotation matrix

+Reading Paper

 ### Translation matrix

-With homogeneous coordinates the translation matrix can easily be defined as:
+With homogeneous coordinates the translation matrix can easily be defined as

 $$
-  T(x,y,z) := \left(
+  Tr := \left(
           \begin{array}{cccc}
               0 & 0 & 0 & x \\
               0 & 0 & 0 & y \\